quark-engine/quark-script/README.md

 ```!
 Agent:
 The behavior "Construct Cryptographic Key" has been successfully defined in the rule instance with the rule path set to "constructCryptoGraphicKey.json".
+How would you like to proceed?
 ```

 2. Run Quark Analysis using the rule instance on the APK sample.